jbrinkman/joe.brinkman.astro/DEVELOPER.md

 ## Migration Notes

-This project was initialized from the AstroWind template and is being configured for blog migration from Hexo.
-Key migration tasks include:
+This project was initialized from the AstroWind template and has been configured for blog migration from Hexo.
+Key migration tasks completed:

-1. Content structure adaptation
+1. ✅ Content structure adaptation
-2. URL structure preservation
+2. ✅ URL structure preservation
-3. Asset migration
+3. ✅ Asset migration
-4. SEO metadata preservation
+4. ✅ SEO metadata preservation
+5. ✅ Template cleanup - removed unnecessary demo pages
+6. ✅ Navigation simplification for blog focus

+### Navigation Changes

+The navigation has been simplified to focus on essential blog functionality:

+**Header Navigation:**

+- Home
+- Blog
+- About
+- Contact

+**Footer Navigation:**

+- Simplified to single column with essential links
+- Updated GitHub repository reference
+- Personalized footer note

 ## Blog Implementation Details